-Chabot College partners with the Hayward Police Department to provide campus safety services (Coll-Hayward-PD-P-ship-Webpage) and partnered with the City of Hayward to develop a new regional center for firefighter, paramedic, rescue, and emergency response education and training (Coll-Hayward-FireTrainCtr-P-ship-News\10-16-18).
+Chabot College partners with the Hayward Police Department to provide campus safety services (Coll-Hayward-PD-P-ship-Webpage) and partnered with the City of Hayward to develop a new regional center for firefighter, paramedic, rescue, and emergency response education and training (Coll-Hayward-FireTrainCtr-P-ship-News_10-16-18).

 The president maintains community partnerships by serving on boards and executive committees.
-The college president serves on the Hayward Promise Neighborhood (HPN) Chief Executive Officers Committee (HPN CEO-ExecGrp-Webpage).
+The college president serves on the Hayward Promise Neighborhood (HPN) Chief Executive Officers Committee (HPN_CEO-ExecGrp-Webpage).
 The HPN advances both student and community success by working together to provide comprehensive support throughout the "cradle to college to career" pipeline for the Hayward community and beyond (HPN-Vis-Webpage).
 President Sperling was the founding proxy of the Chabot College foundation, Friends of Chabot College, and currently serves on the Board of Directors (FrdsOfChabot-Fndn-Leadership-Webpage).
 The Friends of Chabot College Foundation serves as a support system to students and the community and coordinates philanthropic activities for Chabot College.
-The president and Chabot College remain connected to alumni via the Alumni Affinity Group and alumni events organized through the Foundation.
-Scholarships for students and special donation campaigns for programs like the Fire Tech Program and the Hispanic-Serving Institution (HSI) Endowment are organized via the Foundation (FrdsOfChabot-Fndn-2021-Campaigns Webpage).
+The president and Chabot College remain connected to alumni via the Alumni Affinity Group and alumni events organized through the Fire Tech Program and the Hispanic-Serving Institution (HSI) Endowment are organized via the Foundation (FrdsOfChabot-Fndn-2021-Campaigns_Webpage).